Ascendancey/React-practice/README.md

 # About

-This repository is used to store the code while practicing React.js.
+This is the example project of combining elements for a list of training sets.

 # Getting Started with Create React App